natekford/Advobot/README.md

 * **Invites:** Create, delete, delete multiple with given variable, list all.
 * **Information:** Get ID of servers, channels, roles, and users.
 Get information about the bot, users, emojis, and invites.
 Get users with specified names and with specified roles.
 Get a list of users who have joined, membercount, and users who joined at a given position.
 * **Miscellaneous:** User made embeds, mention unmentionable roles.
+* **Named Arguments:** Some commands support a format of 'name:argument value' for input.

 I've tried to make a lot of the bot as configurable as possible meaning there are a lot of settings.
 Some settings can only be changed via certain commands so things can be labyrinthian at times.